LonamiWebs/Telethon/readthedocs/concepts/botapi-vs-mtproto.rst

 Bot API is simply an HTTP endpoint which translates your requests to it into MTProto calls through tdlib_, their bot backend.

+Configuration of your bot, such as its available commands and auto-completion, is configured through `@BotFather <https://t.me/BotFather>`_.

 What is MTProto?
 ================